Overview

 Revoking Access

-To revoke IncidentFox’s access at any time:
+To revoke IncidentFox’s access at any time:- Go to your incident.io home dashboard

 - Click the settings gear icon at the bottom of the left navbar